Patricia Veryan

-Patricia Valeria Bannister, (born November 21, 1923, in London, England; died November 18, 2009, in Bellevue, Washington, USA) was a writer of historical romance fiction from 1978 until 2002.
+Patricia Valeria Bannister (November 21, 1923, in London, England – November 18, 2009, in Bellevue, Washington) was a writer of historical romance fiction from 1978 until 2002.
 She wrote under the names Patricia Veryan and Gwyneth Moore.

 Her novels, which were written in English, have been translated into several foreign languages including Italian and German.
 She is best known for her historical novels set during the Georgian and Regency periods.

 Biography

 Bannister was an avid reader at a young age and began writing her own stories by the time she was six.
 Bannister dropped out of school when she was fourteen, worked in a factory in London for some time and finally enrolled in Miss Lodge Secretarial School.
 Between 1938 and 1940, she was a secretary for the armed forces in London.
 She worked for Columbia Pictures as a secretary for a two years before working for the U.S. Army in various places in Europe between 1942 and 1946.
 Bannister met her husband, Allan Louis Berg in Frankfurt and they were married in 1946, moving to California.
 She and her husband had two children and for several years, Bannister worked as a housewife.
 In 1971, she returned to working as a secretary for the University of California's department of graduate affairs.

 She returned to writing again in 1977, at the urging of a friend.
 By 1983, her novels had sold millions of copies and she was awarded the a "Silver Loving Cup" by Barbara Cartland for her work.
 She was also given several Romantic Times awards.